Ski: 2021-2022 Blizzard Bonafide 97, 177 cm

 Since its introduction in 2012, the Blizzard Bonafide has become one of the reference points in the ~100mm-wide, all-mountain category.

-While the name has stayed the same for 8 years now, the Bonafide’s construction has changed a bit over that time span, and that’s once again the case for the 20/21 season.
+While the name has stayed the same for more than 8 years now, the Bonafide’s construction has changed a bit over that time span, and that’s once again the case for the 20/21 season.

 I spent two days on the overhauled Bonafide 97 last winter, and we were planning to get a lot more time on it throughout last year.
 But of course, in the bizarro year 2020, there was a stupid shipping mixup and we weren’t able to get back on the ski.

-The good news is that we now have the Bonafide 97 in hand, and we will definitely be spending a lot of time on it this season.
-So while we wait for the snow to start falling, we wanted to dive deeper into the design of this new Bonafide, since we are really, really excited about it.
+The good news is that we have now spent a lot of time on it this season at Mt.
+Crested Butte, and it’s now time for the full review.
+But first, we’re going to dive deeper into the design of this new Bonafide.

 Quick Note on the Different Iterations of the Blizzard Bonafide